gerrysaporito/FANIMAGE-api/README.md

 In the near future, FANIMAGE will see user profiles, "My Images" page, shareable links and other 3rd party integrations, and more.

-The vision is to create an image repository, created by the community, for fan art wallpapers (mobile, desktop, etc).
+The vision is to create an image database, created by the community, for fan art wallpapers (mobile, desktop, etc).
+A one-stop-shop for any person who wants to upgrade their mobile or computer setup with images they love.
+And creators can sell their work to validate the value of their work and promote more creative submissions/contributions.